 From the Summer of 1944, part of the German Luftwaffe headquarters also moved to the Citadella to combat the heavy air raids that were launched against Budapest.

-Additionally, right in front of the bunker is the Liberty Statue of Budapest, and if you walk around the Citadella, you’ll get some of the best views of Budapest from above.
+Plus, right in front of the bunker is the Liberty Statue of Budapest, and if you walk around the Citadella, you’ll get some of the best views of Budapest from above.
 It’s also worth going during sunset.

 4. Visit the Buda Castle District

-The Buda side of the city is mostly composed of medieval buildings atop leafy hills, medieval castles, and well-preserved old town.
+The Buda side of the city is mostly composed of medieval buildings atop leafy hills, medieval castles, and a well-preserved old town.

 5. Marvel at the Hungarian Parliament

-Should you wish to visit it, you can take one of its 45-minute tours where you’ll learn about Hungary’s government.
-You’ll also get the chance to see the interiors and get a close up of its exterior, designed in a Gothic Revival style.
+Should you wish to visit it, you can take one of its 45-minute tours, where you’ll learn about Hungary’s government.
+You’ll also get the chance to see the interiors and get a close-up of its exterior, designed in a Gothic Revival style.
 To save time, buy your tickets online beforehand.

 6. See a Mummified Hand at St. Stephen’s Basilica

-St. Stephen’s Basilica, named after Saint Stephen who became king of Hungary in 997, was finished in 1905 with a neo-classical and neo-renaissance architectural style.
+St. Stephen’s Basilica, named after Saint Stephen, who became king of Hungary in 997, was finished in 1905 with a neo-classical and neo-renaissance architectural style.

 Saint Stephen, the king, was celebrated by the church and canonized after his death in 1038.
 It is said that after his death, his right hand (now referred to as the Holy Right Hand) was found intact, making it a revered object.

-The hand traveled from Hungary to Vienna, Transylvania, and Dubrovnik before returning to Hungary in 1945 where it has been on display in St. Stephen’s Basilica ever since.
+The hand traveled from Hungary to Vienna, Transylvania, and Dubrovnik before returning to Hungary in 1945, where it has been on display in St. Stephen’s Basilica ever since.

 7. Romanticize at the Vajdahunyad Castle Budapest in City Park

-Even though it looks like a medieval castle, it was only built in 1896 and is, in fact, an amalgamation showcasing the Hungarian architectural evolution from the middle ages to the 18th-century – including Romanesque, Baroque, Gothic Renaissance, and more.
+Even though it looks like a medieval castle, it was only built in 1896 and is, in fact, an amalgamation showcasing the Hungarian architectural evolution from the Middle Ages to the 18th century – including Romanesque, Baroque, Gothic Renaissance, and more.
 The castle is the home of several concerts, festivals, and exhibitions.

 If a pastiche of a castle is not your thing, spend some time at the park, which is quite relaxing for a picnic and leisure boating.